xvvne/xvvne/README.md

 I am a student of computer science in engineering at AGH in Cracow.

-- 🔭 I’m currently working on improving my programing skills and developing my portfolio.
+- 🔭 I’m currently working on improving my programing and administration skills as well as developing my portfolio.
 - 🤔 I'm interested in mobile and web applications although have no problem learning other things.

 <details>